shayshab/Azure_Sentinel_SOC_Lab/README.md

-# 🛡️ Cybersecurity Home Lab: Microsoft Sentinel & Honeypot
+# Azure Sentinel SOC Lab: Cybersecurity Home Lab Implementation

-A comprehensive guide to building a cybersecurity home lab using Microsoft Sentinel and a honeypot virtual machine to monitor and analyze real-world cyber attacks. **Enhanced for mid-size company environments.**
+A comprehensive implementation guide for building a cybersecurity home lab using Microsoft Sentinel and a honeypot virtual machine to monitor and analyze real-world cyber attacks.
+Designed for developers and security professionals with enterprise-grade features suitable for mid-size company environments.

-## 🎯 Project Overview
+## Project Overview

 This project demonstrates how to set up a complete Security Operations Center (SOC) lab environment that captures, analyzes, and visualizes real cyber attacks in real-time.
-Perfect for cybersecurity professionals, students, and **mid-size companies** looking to gain hands-on experience with enterprise-grade security tools.
+The implementation is designed for cybersecurity professionals, developers, and mid-size companies looking to gain hands-on experience with enterprise-grade security tools.

-## 🏗️ Architecture
+## Architecture

 ```
 Azure Tenant